EvanBenjamin27/Laugh-Track/README.md

 ## Open Source Details

-All of laughtrack.live is open source but not all backend will be avalible until the day I end the project.
-When that day comes, instructions and all the nessesary code will be documented and released for self hosting servers.
+When I archive this project and forget about it one day I will release documentation in order to self hosting the game.